Opinions expressed reflect the view of the writer (this is his story).

 And yet, banks offer generous miles bonuses for using your cards overseas.
-As the table below shows, you can earn anywhere between 1.6 and 2.5X the miles you’d normally earn on local spending if you use your card overseas.
+You can earn anywhere between 1.6 and 2.5X the miles you'd normally earn on local spending if you use your card overseas.

 So does it make sense to use your cards on a holiday?
 First, however, we need to understand what happens when you use your card overseas.

 What fees do you incur on overseas transactions?

 When you swipe your card overseas, several things happen.